 Those who come here often spend their time lounging around at the pool, catching some sun on the beach, and (of course) drinking Mai Tais!

-Overview of Hilo (The East Side)
+Overview of Hilo

-Hilo Vs. Kona: Which Has the Best Weather?
+Hilo vs. Kona: Which Has the Best Weather?

 Temperatures are mild year-round, but Kona tends to be slightly warmer.